awsdocs/aws-systems-manager-user-guide/doc_source/automation-tutorial-update-patch-windows-ami-autoscaling.md

-# Patch an AMI and update an Auto Scaling group<a name="automation-walk-patch-windows-ami-autoscaling"></a>
+# Updating AMIs for Auto Scaling groups<a name="automation-tutorial-update-patch-windows-ami-autoscaling"></a>

 The following example updates an Auto Scaling group with a newly patched AMI\.
 This approach ensures that new images are automatically made available to different computing environments that use Auto Scaling groups\.